fabioperez/boardgame-cheat-sheets/_games/faraway/README.md

     - It refers to your **Clues**.
 Each Clue lets you draw one extra Sanctuary card beyond the base of one.
 - **What if we run out of Sanctuary cards in a larger game?**
     - It is highly unlikely.
 If it happens, deal available Sanctuaries in the same order used for claiming Region cards.
 If none remain, no more can be drawn.
+- **How are resources, day/night, and other features distributed?** ([source](https://boardgamegeek.com/thread/3284463/resource-distribution))
+    - Stones: 18 on Region cards; 9 on Sanctuary cards.
+    - Chimeras: 14 on Region cards; 7 on Sanctuary cards.
+    - Thistles: 10 on Region cards; 5 on Sanctuary cards.
+    - Day cards: 47.
+    - Night cards: 21.
+    - Clues/maps: 16 on Region cards; 8 on Sanctuaries.
+    - Colors are equally distributed: 17 of each on Region cards, 5 of each on Sanctuaries.